Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-ssl-protocol.md

    row.
 9. Open the `application.properties` file located in the `klaw/cluster-api/src/main/resources` directory.
-10. Configure the SSL properties to connect to Aiven for Apache Kafka® clusters by copying and editing the following lines.
+10. Configure the SSL properties to connect to Aiven for Apache Kafka clusters by copying and editing the following lines.

     ```java